dr-leo/pandaSDMX/doc/intro.rst

 DataFrames.
 But if you want to exploit the full richness of the information model, or simply feel more comfortable if you know what happens behind the scenes, the :ref:`SDMX introduction <sdmx-tour>` is for you.
-It also contains links to authoratative SDMX resources.
+It also contains links to reference materials on SDMX. .